Joshuabarradas234/xpx-score-explain-act/README.md

 - Clear top drivers explaining the score
 - A policy-aligned action: **Approve / Review / Decline**

+## Problem This Solves

+Salary advance / credit-style decisions are often opaque, inconsistent, and hard to audit.
+This demo shows a transparent decisioning flow that:

+- Produces a risk score and clear drivers (why the score happened)
+- Ties outcomes to policy thresholds (auditability)
+- Recommends an action (Approve / Review / Decline) to support consistent decisions

 ---

 ## Decision Flow Overview